-Students are allowed to register for summer internships, practica and job shadows in the fall term immediately following the experience with advance approval of the faculty advisor and the Enterprise Resource Center.
+Students are allowed to register for summer internships, practica and job shadows in the fall term immediately following the experience with advance approval of the faculty advisor and the Friesen Center for Service and Experiential Learning.
 Internships, practica and job shadows of this nature should require some work carrying over into the fall term, whether it is the final oral or written debriefing with the faculty advisor or another requirement of the project.

 For experiences that do not occur during the summer, students must register for credit for the experience in the term of participation in the experience.
 Students whose internship, practicum or job shadow experience overlaps two terms must register during one of the terms which the experience overlaps.